gearsdigital/kirby-analytics-dashboard/README.md

 Request blocking browser extensions like `uBlock Origin` or `Ghostery` will probably block all request to Google.
 So make sure to whitelist your panel or temporarily disable those extenstions.

-In order to retrieve data from Google Analytics you have to create a Google Service Account and create a **client ID**.
+In order to retrieve data from Google Analytics you have to create a Google Service Account to create a **client ID**.
 A **view ID** is required as well.

 ## How to get a Client ID